III. The Divisions

 The latter two actions are more effective recruiting strategies than posting the call for nominations in the division newsletter.
 If only one action is taken, the nominees should be reported in the division newsletter along with a call for additional nominees.
 Self-nominations are acceptable.

 b.
 The Chair is responsible for providing the Administrative Officer with a list of confirmed nominees.
-The Graduate Research Associate will ask candidates to complete an online candidate form which includes biographical information that appears on the ballot under his/her name.
+The Graduate Research Associate will ask candidates to complete an online candidate form which includes biographical information that appears on the ballot under his/her or their name.
 Candidates will be given two-weeks to complete this task.
 If a candidate fails to submit this information in a timely manner, his or her name will appear on the ballot with the following notation: Candidate did not provide biographical information.

 c.
 Division elections for incoming Chairs should be held during the Chair’s first year in office.
 This will assure that the Chairpersons will help in the planning of programs and other division functions, and give the Chair-Elect some experience regarding the responsibilities of the Chair before taking office.
 Names of the nominees need to be sent to the Administrative Officer by (no later than) May 1.
 If possible elections are to be held in the fall.
 No division elections will take place between June 15 and August 15 due to work associated with the Annual Meeting.
 Many divisions elect the Chair-Elect even earlier so that they may serve two years before becoming Chair.